dhil/inf-thesis-latex-cls/README.md

 Both above commands will place all the relevant files under a `.texmf` directory in the current user's `HOME` directory and will also invoke `texhash` in order to update the search paths.

+For the extra logos, 3 targets are declared and can be used as follows:

+- `make install-logo-inf`
+- `make install-logo-cdtppar`
+- `make install-logo-epsrc`

+Each target creates a corresponding subdirectory under `logos/` with all the relevant logos (in vector format).
+The installation directory can be influence using the `DESTDIR` variable as stated [here](https://www.gnu.org/prep/standards/html_node/DESTDIR.html).

 ## Using `cmake`